chokevin8/chokevin8.github.io/_projects/2_project.md

 ---
 ### **Results:**

-The results of the published paper were mainly the fact that the batch-mode screening process is effective in selecting top performing formulations out of a huge library of LNPs.
+The results of the [published paper](https://www.nature.com/articles/s41467-022-31993-y) were mainly the fact that the batch-mode screening process is effective in selecting top performing formulations out of a huge library of LNPs.
 Furthermore, another major result is that co-delivery of anti-inflammatory siRNA with pDNA alleviates the unwanted inflammation caused by the pDNA and the adjuvant effect of LNPs and therefore extends the duration of transgene expression via pDNA.
-This is possible due to the STAT and NF-κB siRNA being co-delivered.
+This is possible due to the STAT and NF-κB siRNA being co-delivered with the pDNA as a payload.

 *Note that I cannot reveal the detailed methods and results for the mRNA cancer vaccine project since it has not been published yet.*